emdavis2/longleaf-cell-segmentation/README.md

 ## Set up to run code:
 Clone this repository to your home directory on the Longleaf cluster.
 To run segmentation, you must have access to the GPU partition on Longleaf.
 If you do not already have access to the Longleaf GPUs, email research@unc.edu to request access.

-Within the `.sh` slurm job submission scripts, there is just two attributes that needs to be modified at setup: your email and the path to the `keras_unet_models` folder (which will depend on where you cloned this repository to on your home directory).
-Enter your email on the line `#SBATCH --mail-user=` to receive emails when your job runs, finishes running, or fails.
-Next, enter the path to the `keras_unet_models` folder in the second argument after `python ./Segment_Images.py`.
-Make sure to do this for both `membrane_submitjob.sh` and `nucleus_submitjob.sh`. *Note: the first argument is the path to the directory where the DIC images are located, the second argument is the path to the `keras_unet_models` folder, the thrid argument is the name of the model to apply, and lastly is the feature of interest to segment.*
+Within the `.sh` slurm job submission scripts, there is just one attribute that needs to be modified at setup: your email on the line `#SBATCH --mail-user=` to receive emails when your job runs, finishes running, or fails.
+Make sure to do this for both `membrane_submitjob.sh` and `nucleus_submitjob.sh`.

 ## Workflow for a dataset:
 ### Step 1: Preprocessing